 1. Introduction

 In all the examples to date (and likely forward), we have been using the HTTP protocol.
-This has been very easy option to use, but I likely do not have to tell you that straight HTTP is NOT secure for use and especially NOT appropriate for use with credentials or any other authenticated information.
+This has been a very easy option to use, but I likely do not have to tell you that straight HTTP is NOT secure for use and especially NOT appropriate for use with credentials or any other authenticated information.

 Hypertext Transfer Protocol Secure (HTTPS) — with trusted certificates — is the secure way to communicate using APIs in modern environments.
-We still will want the option of simple HTTP in development and most deployment environments provide an external HTTPS proxy that can take care of secure communications with the external clients.
+We still want the option of simple HTTP in development, and most deployment environments provide an external HTTPS proxy that can take care of secure communications with the external clients.
 However, it will be good to take a short look at how we can enable HTTPS directly within our Spring Boot application.

 1.1.
 Goals